-Throughout the rest of this document, the phrase "code unit" and the word "character" will be used to refer to a 16-bit unsigned value used to represent a single 16-bit unit of text.
-The phrase "Unicode character" will be used to refer to the abstract linguistic or typographical unit represented by a single Unicode scalar value (which may be longer than 16 bits and thus may be represented by more than one code unit).
 The phrase "code point" refers to such a Unicode scalar value.
 "Unicode character" only refers to entities represented by single Unicode scalar values: the components of a combining character sequence are still individual "Unicode characters," even though a user might think of the whole sequence as a single character.

-In string literals, regular expression literals, and identifiers, any character (code unit) may also be expressed as a Unicode escape sequence consisting of six characters, namely \u plus four hexadecimal digits.
+In string literals, regular expression literals, template literals and identifiers, any Unicode characters may also be expressed as a Unicode escape sequence that explicitly express a code point's numeric value.
 Within a comment, such an escape sequence is effectively ignored as part of the comment.
-Within a string literal or regular expression literal, the Unicode escape sequence contributes one character to the value of the literal.
-Within an identifier, the escape sequence contributes one character to the identifier.
+Within other contexts, such an escape sequence contextually contributes one Unicode character.